ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Utilities Manual.md

 #### Setting altiMon Configuration

-It is required that the following files located in the $ALTIBASE_HOME/altiMon/conf directory should be configured in order to properly use altiMon
+It is required that the following files located in the $ALTIBASE_HOME/altiMon/conf directory should be configured in order to properly use altiMon.

 -   [config.xml](#config.xml)